easynet-world/7132-easy-kafka-accessor/README.md

 # One function = Kafka consumer + producer + auto-discovery

-Automatically discover Kafka topics and process messages with zero configuration.
+Automatically discover Kafka topics and process messages with zero configuration. **Supports keep waiting until getting a message from the queue** for reliable message processing.

 ## 🚀 Quick Start